Logo of Landscape Atlas

 Search providers near you

-Top Landscape Design in Mount Vernon, New York Ranked
+Top Landscape Design Companies in Mount Vernon, New York Ranked

 Transforming your Mount Vernon property with thoughtful landscape design creates an outdoor space that is both beautiful and functional, increasing your home's curb appeal and livable square footage.
 In Westchester County, a successful design must account for the local climate, soil conditions, and your personal lifestyle needs.
 This guide will help you understand the key considerations, from selecting hardy plants to planning outdoor living areas, so you can effectively collaborate with local professionals to bring your vision to life.